best backgammon applications

 XG Mobile is the portable version of the powerful backgammon software XG 2.
 While the mobile version doesn’t include every feature available on desktop, it remains one of the most advanced tools for improving your game.

 XG Mobile is not designed for online multiplayer.
 Instead, it focuses on playing against a strong neural-network AI.
-After each game, you can review your PR and overall performance.
+After each game, you can review your Performance Rating (PR) and overall play quality.
 The tutor mode actively helps you improve by pointing out mistakes and suggesting better moves.
+You can also recreate positions from live games and analyze them in depth — making XG Mobile a fantastic learning companion for serious players.

-Backgammon Rules Ranking: 8.5/10
+Backgammon Rules Rating: 8.5/10

 Check out our full review of XG Mobile:

-Backgammon Rules Ranking: 7.5/10
+Backgammon Rules Rating: 7.5/10

 Check out our full review of Backgammon Galaxy: